Inner Harbor Baltimore

 Today, the Inner Harbor is a major tourist destination and port of call for cruise ships.
 My visit coincided with the arrival of the Japanese training ship ‘JDS Kashima’ which has docked at the Inner Harbor- and will be here all weekend long.
 I found time to soon catch up with Japanese crewmen who have descended the ship and determined to budge out into the scorching hot summer sun and breath some fresh air from the US shores, away from their tethering ship and supposedly, momentarily make some new friendship.

 Japanese training ship ‘JDS Kashima’ which has docked at the Inner Harbor- and will be here all weekend long

-At Inner Harbor in Baltimore, one is spoil for choice at where to go.
-From the fine cluster of family-friendly museums and restaurants to satisfy every palate, to exciting evenings and nightlife, cultural experiences and spectacular people-watching, Baltimore’s Inner Harbor offers more to see and do than you can probably imagine.
+At Inner Harbor in Baltimore, one is spoiled for choice at where to go.
+From the fine cluster of family-friendly museums and restaurants to satisfy every palate to exciting evenings and nightlife, cultural experiences and spectacular people-watching, Baltimore’s Inner Harbor offers more to see and do than you can probably imagine.

 These are some of the keepsakes of the Historic Ships in Baltimore - Four ships and a lighthouse that are all National Historic Landmarks – USS Constellation, USS Torsk, USCGC Taney, Lightship 116 Chesapeake and Seven Foot Knoll Lighthouse.
 Enjoy “hands-on encounters with history,” demonstrations, activities, overnight adventures and tours.